sensationinmotion/sensationinmotion.github.io/index.md

 # Body, meet world

 Welcome to the Sensation in Motion Lab at San Diego State University!
-We study (1) how the physical organization of sensory systems in the skin and muscle affect human movement, and (2) how to use movement analysis to test sensory systems to diagnsose sensory pathologies and measure recovery.
+We study (1) how the physical organization of sensory systems in the skin and muscle affect human movement, and (2) how to use movement analysis to test sensory systems to diagnose sensory pathologies and measure recovery.

 {:.center}